 A. Scope

+Program elements are considered any component or function of a radiation control regulatory program, including regulations and/or other legally binding requirements imposed on regulated persons, that contributes to the implementation of that program.
 Statutes and regulations comprise one of the basic components of an Agreement State radioactive materials program, since they provide the program's regulatory framework.

 Statutes